Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing: Time-evolving Block Decimation Algorithm for Solving the Generalized Replica Master Equation

-Here we elaborate on the implementation of the time-evolving block decimation (TEBD) algorithm for solving the generalized replica master equation (GRME), Eq.~\eqref{eq:replicaME} of the main text.
+Here we elaborate on the implementation of the time-evolving block decimation (TEBD) algorithm for solving the GRME, cf. Eq.~\eqref{eq:replicaME} of the main text.
 We provide strong numerical evidence and intuitive arguments showing that its solution satisfies the entanglement area law, which guarantees the efficiency and scalability of TEBD.
+The method extends to solving the waveform-parameterized GRME [cf. Eq.~\eqref{eq:replicaMEwaveform} in the End Matter of the main text].

-\subsection{1.
-Implementation of the TEBD}
+\subsection{Implementation of the TEBD}

-While the GRME~\eqref{eq:replicaME} is formulated under periodic boundary conditions (PBC), the TEBD algorithm is typically implemented with open boundary conditions (OBC).
+While the GRME [cf. Eq.~\eqref{eq:replicaME} of the main text] is formulated under the periodic boundary condition (PBC), the TEBD algorithm is typically implemented with the open boundary condition (OBC).
 This choice is advantageous because, under OBC, matrix product states (MPSs) have a well-defined orthogonality center~\cite{RevModPhys.93.045003}, which facilitates bond dimension truncation during time evolution.
 In contrast, finite MPSs with PBC lack a well-defined orthogonality center, making the direct application of TEBD challenging~\cite{PAECKEL2019167998}.

-To express $\varrho(\Theta,t)$ as a MPS with OBC, we adopt the folding approach as illustrated in Fig.~\ref{fig:fig_app_5}, where the original circular geometry (corresponding to PBC) of the replicas is folded onto a one-dimensional lattice (corresponding to OBC).
+To express $\varrho(\Theta,t)$ as a MPS with OBC, we adopt the folding approach as illustrated in Fig.~\ref{fig:fig_app_5}, where the original circular geometry (corresponding to PBC) of the replicas is folded onto a one-dimensional lattice with OBC.
 Denoting the site indices along the lattice by $\beta=1,2,\dots,m+2$, it is easy to verify that the site index $\beta$ is related to the original replica index $\alpha$ via